microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 - A [PubMed search for "MicroAngiofil"](https://pubmed.ncbi.nlm.nih.gov/?term=MicroAngiofil&filter=datesearch.y_10) returns *no* results.
 - A [BASE search for μangiofil](https://www.base-search.net/Search/Results?type=all&lookfor=%CE%BCangiofil&ling=1&oaboost=1&name=&thes=&refid=dcresen&newsearch=1) does not surface additional results.
 - A [refseek* query](https://www.refseek.com/search?q=microangiofil+bone) finds *many* more, but all results lead to unrelated questions asked on ResearchGate or ResearchGate pages of close collaborators of former group members.
-- A search on ChatGPT to "Find studies that use microangiofil in bone research" told us that "specific studies employing MicroAngiofil in bone research are not readily identifiable." and found [Microvasculature and trabecular bone in beagle proximal femur: Microstructural insights](https://doi.org/10.1016/j.aanat.2024.152368) by Alam et al., which does *not* do uCT, but looks at desctructive histological slice and [Bone matrix microdamage and vascular changes characterize bone marrow lesions in the subchondral bone of knee osteoarthritis](https://doi.org/10.1016/j.bone.2018.01.012) in which Muratovic et al. image bone with MRI and do not use any contrast agent.
+- A search on ChatGPT to "Find studies that use microAngiofil in bone research" told us that "specific studies employing MicroAngiofil in bone research are not readily identifiable." and found [Microvasculature and trabecular bone in beagle proximal femur: Microstructural insights](https://doi.org/10.1016/j.aanat.2024.152368) by Alam et al., which does *not* do uCT, but looks at destructive histological slice and [Bone matrix microdamage and vascular changes characterize bone marrow lesions in the subchondral bone of knee osteoarthritis](https://doi.org/10.1016/j.bone.2018.01.012) in which Muratovic et al. image bone with MRI and do not use any contrast agent.

 Our literature review revealed that most studies employed alternative contrast agents, such as Microfil, which have limitations in terms of vascular filling and imaging quality.
 In our study we highlight µAngiofil's applicability in simultaneous imaging of bone and vasculature, even in challenging scenarios like large animal models and metal implants.

 > Moreover, the authors have omitted to cite, neither in the Introduction nor in the Discussion, research and review studies that have already addressed the problem of simultaneously visualizing and, above all, quantifying vascular flow and bone microarchitecture; in particular, the studies performed at the synchrotron using phase contrast microtomography without the use of contrast media, successfully performed on both animal and human model biopsies (examples: https://doi.org/10.3389/fphys.2017.00769 ; https://doi.org/10.5966/sctm.2012-0136 , etc. ).

-Interestingly, both Alessandra Giuliani and Max Langer are the overlapping authors in the Venn diagram of all the authors of these two example publications.
+Interestingly, both Alessandra Giuliani and Max Langer are the overlapping authors in the Venn diagram of all the authors of these two example publications, and Max Langer is also the author of one study we mention above.
 One of the authors of the manuscript reviewed was employed as a PostDoc at a synchrotron beamline, and we are familiar with the research conducted in such facilities.

 A major limitation of both referenced studies is the restricted accessibility of their methodology, namely 'synchrotron phase tomography' and 'synchrotron radiation-based holotomography'.